Medical Student Education

 Medical Student Program

-Psychiatry faculty serve as small group preceptors for the Introduction to Clinical Medicine course (ICM I), during which they meet with students weekly to practice taking a complete medical history.
-They also give mental health and substance abuse related lectures in ICM I. During their first year orientation, medical students shadow Psychiatry faculty on inpatient, outpatient, and consultation liaison teams.
+Psychiatry faculty serve as small group preceptors for the Practice of Medicine (POM) and Introduction to Clinical Medicine (ICM 2), during which they meet with students weekly to practice taking a complete medical history.
+They also give mental health and substance abuse related lectures throughout the sessions.
+During their first-year orientation, medical students shadow Psychiatry faculty on inpatient, outpatient, and consultation liaison teams.

-Psychiatry faculty teach in the Psychiatry portion of the Pathophysiology and Therapeutics course and in the Psychiatry blocks of the Introduction to Clinical Medicine course (ICM II).
+Psychiatry faculty teach in the Psychiatry portion of the Brain and Behavior course and in the Psychiatry blocks of the Introduction to Clinical Medicine course (ICM 2).

-Psychopathology: This area of study is now taught as part of the Neuroscience module of the Pathophysiology and Therapeutics course in the second year and through additional interdisciplinary teaching in other relevant systems (e.g., cardiovascular, endocrine, etc.).
+Psychopathology: This area of study is now taught as part of the Brain and Behavior Course and through additional interdisciplinary teaching in other relevant systems (e.g., cardiovascular, endocrine, etc.).
 The module is designed to provide students with the basic concepts of pathophysiological and therapeutic interventions relevant to the neurosciences.
 This contains the core areas of clinical psychiatry, including psychopathology and the psychiatric treatment of mental disorders.
 The module seeks to foster an integrative approach to teaching by combining the knowledge and skills of faculty from the departments of Psychiatry, Neurology, Pharmacology, Pathology, Epidemiology & Preventive Medicine, Neurosurgery, and Anesthesiology.
-The course format is based on lectures, audiovisual demonstrations (videotapes, live simulcast clinical interviews), small group discussions, problem-solving sessions, and assigned readings for self-study.
+The course format is based on lectures, audiovisual demonstrations (videotapes, live simulcast clinical interviews), small group discussions, problem-solving sessions, team-based learning and assigned readings for self-study.

 Junior Psychiatry Clerkship (four weeks): The junior year provides the main clinical psychiatric experience for University of Maryland medical students.
 The clerkship is designed to provide students with a core clinical psychiatric experience in addition to lectures and case conferences.